Barringer High School

-Barringer Academy of the Arts & Humanities (formerly Barringer High School and Newark High School), is a four-year comprehensive public high school serving students in ninth through twelfth grades in Newark, in Essex County, New Jersey, United States, operating as part of the Newark Public Schools.
+Barringer Academy of the Arts & Humanities (formerly Barringer High School and Newark High School), is a four-year comprehensive public high school serving students in ninth through twelfth grades in Newark, in Essex County, in the U.S. state of New Jersey, operating as part of the Newark Public Schools.
 Some consider it to be the third oldest public high school in the United States.
-The school has been accredited by the Middle States Association of Colleges and Schools Commission on Elementary and Secondary Schools since 1981.
+The school is accredited by the Middle States Association of Colleges and Schools Commission on Elementary and Secondary Schools until July 2031 and has been accredited since 1981.

-As of the 2021–22 school year, the school had an enrollment of 1,663 students and 112.0 classroom teachers (on an FTE basis), for a student–teacher ratio of 14.8:1.
-There were 1,183 students (71.1% of enrollment) eligible for free lunch and 101 (6.1% of students) eligible for reduced-cost lunch.
+As of the 2023–24 school year, the school had an enrollment of 1,872 students and 115.5 classroom teachers (on an FTE basis), for a student–teacher ratio of 16.2:1.
+There were 969 students (51.8% of enrollment) eligible for free lunch and 75 (4.0% of students) eligible for reduced-cost lunch.

 Awards, recognition and rankings

 The school was the 327th-ranked public high school in New Jersey out of 339 schools statewide in New Jersey Monthly magazine's September 2014 cover story on the state's "Top Public High Schools", using a new ranking methodology.
 The school had been ranked 313th in the state of 328 schools in 2012, after being ranked 311th in 2010 out of 322 schools listed.
 The magazine ranked the school 306th in 2008 out of 316 schools.
 The school was ranked 303rd in the magazine's September 2006 issue, which surveyed 316 schools across the state.